- Keywords

 inherit:variables

-to enable or disable the inheritance of all global variables. - A list of specific variables to inherit.
+true (default) or false to enable or disable the inheritance of all global variables.

 variables: